STRIPERSPACE.COM LOGO

 Google Earth view of Virginia Beach and surrounding waters.

-Virginia Beach is located on the shores of the Chesapeake Bay and the Atlantic Ocean.
-Striped bass on their fall migration often stop by the Cheasapeake Bay Bridge-Tunnel, then head back out into the ocean, passing by Cape Henry and Virgina Beach.
-From about early December, and well into January, the Virgina Beach area is a striped bass hotspot, producing some really outstanding striped bass fishing.
+Virginia Beach is located on the shores the Atlantic Ocean, just south of Cape Henry, and the mouth of the Chesapeake Bay.
+Striped bass on their fall migration often stop by the Chesapeake Bay Bridge-Tunnel, then head back out into the ocean, passing by Cape Henry and Virgina Beach.
+From about early December, and well into January, the Virgina Beach area is often a striped bass hotspot, producing some really outstanding striped bass fishing.
+However in some years the stripers stay out in the deeper waters, and maybe even beyound the 3 mile limit, then the fishing is not so hot.

 73 Pound Striper